EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 Kernel filters are modifications that change the pixel values, resulting in the change of the arrangement of the pixels.
 Filters are a very popular technique in image processing to sharpen and blur images.
 These filters operate by moving a matrix of size $n \times n$ across an image, applying either a box blur filter, causing the image to become blurrier, or a high-contrast vertical or horizontal edge filter, resulting in sharper edges in the image\\cite{Shorten}.

 #### Unsharp masking sharpening
-This kernel filter involves exploiting a method commonly known as **unsharp masking sharpening**: a Gaussian blur is applied to the dataset and it is then subtracted from the original image, obtaining in this way an increment in terms of contrast for the smallest details.
-Sharpening images for Data Augmentation could result in encapsulating more details about objects of interest.
+This kernel filter involves exploiting a method commonly known as **unsharp masking sharpening** to increase the contrast along edges within the image: a Gaussian blur, that is, a filter that reduces detail and noise in an image by applying a Gaussian function to each pixel and its surrounding pixels, is applied to the original image and it is then subtracted from the original image itself, thereby accentuating the edges.
+Sharpening images could result in encapsulating more details about objects of interest.

 immagine esempio